 Apron sewing pattern

-After sewing a bunch of cute stuff for Ellie, to give as her Valentine gifts I thought it’s time to reward myself for such a great job!
+After sewing a bunch of cute stuff for Ellie, I thought it’s time to reward myself for such a great job!
 And so I decided to make me a half apron pattern!
 Because I also love being a home cook and spend a decent amount of time in the kitchen although I’m only cooking for two or three most days of the year!
 God knows why I’m in there so much!

 Just like my daughter I am such a girly girl!
 And since pinky pleats, roses and heart pockets literally scream girly, off we go to make our own half apron pattern with the mentioned adorable details.
 So my easy apron pattern is loaded with sweetness, has not one but two heart shaped pockets and loads of pleats around the sides and the bottom of that super sweet rose print apron!